jbroadway/menubuilder/README.md

 * menu - A list of sub-items.

 The label and either page or link are required.
 The rest is optional.

+## Integration

+You can integrate menus into your site in one of two ways:

+1. In the WYSIWYG editor's Dynamic Objects dialog, you'll see a number of new objects like `Menu: Breadcrumb` and `Menu: Contextual`.
+These will embed different kinds of menus into your page.

+2. In your layout templates, you can include a menu directly with the following tags:

+    {! menubuilder/menu/breadcrumb?menu=Main !}

+    {! menubuilder/menu/contextual?menu=Main !}

+    {! menubuilder/menu/dropmenu?menu=Main !}

+    {! menubuilder/menu/single?menu=Main !}

+    {! menubuilder/menu/sitemap?menu=Main !}